 Table of Contents

 The popularity of cashless, peer-to-peer (P2P) payment services like PayPal-owned Venmo is growing, making Venmo for Business a payment method small businesses should consider.
 Today, more baby boomers and Gen Xers are joining millennials and Gen Zers in embracing contactless payment methods.
-Contactless payments require smartphones, which many people keep in their hands or within easy reach, eliminating the need to fumble with a purse or wallet to retrieve a credit card.
-Contactless payments also make checkout faster, benefiting both customers and businesses.
+Contactless payments require smartphones, which many people keep in their hands or within easy reach, thus eliminating the need to fumble with a purse or wallet to retrieve a credit card.
+Contactless payments also make checkout faster, which benefits both customers and businesses.

-What is Venmo and how does it work?
+What is Venmo, and how does it work?

-Venmo is one of the most popular P2P payment services, with more than 78 million subscribers.
+Understanding how the core Venmo service works is essential when you’re considering using Venmo for Business.
+Venmo is one of the most popular P2P payment services, with more than 92 million subscribers.
 In simple terms, a P2P service is a digital wallet someone can use to pay another person using a mobile phone app.

 Did You Know?

-One of Venmo's unique features is that, in addition to sending money, it makes user payments public via a social media-like newsfeed (unless you opt out).
+One of Venmo's unique features is that, in addition to sending money, it makes user payments public via a social-media-like newsfeed (unless you opt out).
 This feature can serve as a form of social media marketing for your business.

 What is Venmo for Business?